 Detention starts promptly at 2:15 or second bell on late bus days.
 Students must sign in to receive credit for detention.

 Students who are tardy or removed from detention will result in a referral for Failure to Comply and ISS or OSS (based on tardy number) will apply as described above.

 Loss of parking, participation in clubs or athletics, or other privileges (Senior Activities, etc.) could be used for chronic

 failure to comply with resulting detentions.

 Students are expected to take good care of textbooks and Chromebooks.
 Textbooks and Chromebooks are furnished by the School Board of Okeechobee County, and students must assume full responsibility for the care of these items loaned to them.
 Books are issued by the subject teacher and must be returned to that same teacher upon completion of the school year or withdrawal from school.
 Chromebooks will be checked out to each student through the media center.

 Responsibility for textbooks/ and Chromebooks rests with the student to whom the textbooks and Chromebooks are issued.

 Students are encouraged to cover textbooks and to replace covers if they become worn.

 Unpaid fines and charges for lost books, Chromebooks, and other property will become part of the student’s records.
-Students owing for textbooks, Chromebooks, or other school property will not be able to participate in extracurricular activities and will not be able to participate in graduation exercises.
+Students owing for textbooks, Chromebooks, or other school property will not be able to participate in extracurricular activities including dances and will not be able to participate in graduation exercises.

 Loss of books or Chromebook due to theft or other circumstances will not be accepted as an excuse for non-payment or for not doing class assignments.